VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 }
 ```

-In languages with *async/await* cancellation handling works via exceptions: as soon as operation cancelled - exception should be thrown.
-In case of cancellation exception mechanism used just to interrupt code execution.
+In languages with *async/await* cancellation handling works via exceptions: as soon as an operation cancelled - exception should be thrown.
+In case of the cancellation handling exception mechanism used just to interrupt code execution.

 Let's check:
 ```c#